ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 - **Blocking policies** that prevent one group from communicating with another group
 - **Allow policies** that allow certain groups to communicate with only certain other groups.

-When you have your list of groups and policies, proceed to identify the segments you'll need.
+When you have your initial list of groups and policies, proceed to identify the segments you'll need.

 (See [Example: Contoso's departments, segments, and policies](#example-contosos-departments-segments-and-policies) in this article.)

 ### Identify segments

-In addition to your list of needed policies, make a list of segments for your organization.
+In addition to your initial list of policies, make a list of segments for your organization.
 Every user in your organization should belong to a segment, and no user should belong to two or more segments.
 Each segment can have only one information barrier policy applied.

 Determine which attributes in your organization's directory data you'll use to define segments.
 You can use *Department*, *MemberOf*, or any of the supported attributes.
 Make sure that you have values in the attribute you select for all users.
 To see a list of supported attributes, refer to [Attributes for information barrier policies (Preview)](information-barriers-attributes.md).